bitcoin-sv/bdk/documentation/docs/build.md

 ##### Java test from IntelliJ IDEA

-In general to run script engine java test from any IDE, users need to let the IDE know where to load the sesdk.jar package and where is the location of the sesdk_jni runtime library.
+In general to run script engine java test from any IDE, users need to let the IDE know where to load the bdk.jar package and where is the location of the bdk_jni runtime library.
 Below is the explanation of how to do it with IntelliJ IDEA.

 Ctrl-Shift-A then type "Import project from existing source".
 Select directory $BDK, click next next a few time until reaching